wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 ```

 ## Token
+This section covers the updates related to Token configurations on Identity Server 5.12.0.
 ### JWT Access Token Signing Behavior
 In the previous versions of the Identity Server, JWT access token signing is done using the tenant of the user accessing  the application.
 This behavior has been improved to maintain consistency with the ID token which is signed using the application’s tenant by default.
 This behavioral change will also simplify token validation at the application, especially SaaS applications.